100% Alpaca fiber

 It’s also worth noting here just how “hairy” a garment this is.
 Anyone living with cats or dogs might best appreciate what it’s like to be constantly covered in hair.
 I have to resist the urge to pick at these hairs, sticking out all over, because they are still a part of the knit.
 Removing them would be akin to removing the feathers that poke out of a down puffy or sleeping bag…you don’t want to lose that insulation.

 The fuzziness and static-electricity also seem to invite all sorts of hitchhikers…stray hairs, pine needles and other debris.
 I made the mistake of breaking under a tree in some duff and my backside was subsequently coated!
-It took a lot of effort to shake it all off, as the debris has a way of embedding itself into the fibers of the knit.
+It took a lot of effort to shake it all off, as the debris has a way of embedding itself into the knit.
 I have a Jekyll and Hyde relationship between my OCD cleanliness and hikertrash lifestyle, so I can generally put up with this crew’s unruly appearance.
 Those that are more consistently on the OCD side of the spectrum might not like this characteristic.

 Lastly, I have some concern about stretch in the garment.
 Often with wool products, shrinkage is an issue.
 Yet this garment is so stretchy it seems more capable of becoming over-stretched.
 I can’t say for certain that it has gotten bigger over time but it feels like it.
 I met another guy wearing this crew’s partner, a hoodie, and I recognized the lineage immediately when I noticed how it was hanging loosely on his body.
 I asked if he had a problem with stretch and he wasn’t sure…he was just as happy with the comfort.
 Regardless, I think it’s a good idea to follow manufacturer suggestions not to dry it with heavy jeans and towels and to lay it flat when air-drying.
+I think washing and drying it also helps to bring it back to its former shape.

 Other Care Suggestions: It's best to read all the care instructions on the brand's website.
 In summary, they suggest treating their products as you would with wool: Minimize washing in a machine, machine wash in delicate cycle in small loads, and dry in low heat.
-I prefer air drying my wool things and this crew does seem to dry even faster than wool, if you give it a proper spin or wring.
+I prefer air drying my wool things and this crew does seem to dry even faster than wool, if you give it a proper spin.
 Also keep it away from moths.

 Thanks to Appalachian Gear Company and Trailspace for the opportunity to test this crew!
 I've enjoyed it immensely.
+I hope to take it along on my thru-hike of the Appalachian Trail Summer 2021.

 I've used some of the more stand-out base-layers and fleece offerings from big companies such as Patagonia and Icebreaker, as well as from smaller cottage companies like Melanzana.
 I have found that a combination of a short-sleeve merino t-shirt, a long sleeve crew neck, a hooded down puffy, and a hooded rain shell works best as my layering scheme.
 This is a combination that has served me well for about 10,000 miles of thru-hiking and backpacking, throughout a variety of challenging conditions.